- This event has passed.

 Effective strategies for social skills and managing emotions

-Effective strategies for social skills and managing emotions: For the mainstream and ASD (Autism Spectrum Disorder) child
+Effective strategies for social skills and frustration tolerance: For the mainstream and ASD (Autism Spectrum Disorder) child

 With: Jed Baker, PhD

 Training took place on Sunday, May 12th, 2019 9AM-4PM